i4ki/dchan/README.md

 threads (one for read and one for write requests) and create a channel shared between this two threads.

-The size of the channel is 1 by default and it can be changed using the ctl file.
+The size of the channel is 0 (unbuffered) by default and it can be changed using the ctl file.

 Every read request will block when the channel is empty.
 And every write request will block the writer thread when the channel is full.